 “The girls will be in soon.
 We should order breakfast,” he is grumpy.
 He needs coffee.

 “Take Mummy her coffee.
 I’ll send the girls in.
 Mummy will be so pleased.”
 Daddy grins.

 It’s like Doug’s bedroom except Mummy doesn’t have her head planted in her pillow.
 We sit on the edge of the bed and sip coffee.
 The girls jump into the oversized queen bed.
 Mummy beams.
 Plans are set for our day of Christmas shopping in Manhattan.
 The girls can wear their berets at last.
-Jack and I are told to wear sports coats; we compromised with top coats and scarfs.
+Jack and I are told to wear sports coats; we compromise with top coats and scarfs.
 We’re soon off to Rockefeller Center for ice skating.
 Mummy has a reserved table.
 We take turns between entertaining her or skating circles on the rink.
 The hot chocolate leaves something to be desired.
 I’m spoiled by Molly’s Iowa version.